Candidate Handbook Contents:

 - Three letters of verification.
 Letters may be from other design professionals, builders, building officials, clients, etc. The letters are intended to be used to verify an applicant’s number of years of experience.
 Once you submit your application, please notify your letter writers.
 Staff will be contacting them within a few days to verify the authenticity of the letters.
 A letter template is included at the end of the CPBD Candidate Handbook.

-- Applicants who’s application includes years employed by a company or firm must submit a letter from their employer (or former employer) verifying the length of the employment.
+- Applicants whose application includes years employed by a company or firm must submit a letter from their employer (or former employer) verifying the length of the employment.
 An employment letter is considered a letter of verification.

 - Applicants applying for reciprocity must submit proof of an active U.S. architectural or engineering license or registration.